RyanWarner/squint-style/docs/jade-coding-style.md

 ## Plain Text

-Use piped text on a new line.
-Being consistent with plain text location makes it easier to find and change.
-Sometimes element attribute lines in combination with plain text can get unweildy.
+Even with syntax highlighting, text can sometimes blend in with the tag or atributes.
+For readability, always place piped text on a new line.

 **Bad**